timothoms/oskarthoms.net/consulting.md

 * Transparency and reproducibility of quantitative analyses

+* Development of methodological approaches to explore policy research questions

-* More than 11 years of experience coding in the R statistical programming language (also experience in Stata)
+* More than 11 years of experience coding extensively in the R statistical programming language

-* I have taught MA-level and undergraduate statistics and R and served as a statistical consultant
+* I have taught MA-level and undergraduate statistics in R and served as a statistical consultant in R and Stata

 * Editing and technical document preparation in a wide variety of formats, including websites

-* Development of methodological solutions to explore your policy research questions

-* I have consulted on policy research projects funded by the Department of Foreign Affairs and International Trade, the Canadian International Development Agency (both now Global Affairs Canada), the International Development Research Centre, and the Swedish Institute for Global Health Transformation
+* I have worked as a consultant on policy research projects funded by the Department of Foreign Affairs and International Trade, the Canadian International Development Agency (both now Global Affairs Canada), the International Development Research Centre, and the Swedish Institute for Global Health Transformation
 \

 For inquiries and my CV, please [contact](contact.html) me.